 Obviously, native vegetation that is cleared and replaced with ornamental species or substantially removed and widely spaced will be lost as habitat and watershed cover.
 As discussed in the Dr. Dixon Memorandum, the cumulative loss of habitat cover also reduces the value of the sensitive resource areas as a refuge for birds and animals, for example by making them-or their nests and burrows-more readily apparent to predators.
 Further, fuel modification can result in changes to the composition of native plant and wildlife communities, thereby reducing their habitat value.
-Although the impacts from habitat removal cannot be avoided, the Commission finds that the loss of ESHA resulting from the removal, conversion, or modification can be mitigated in order to ensure that ESHA impacts are minimized to the extent feasible.
+Although the impacts from habitat removal cannot be avoided, the Commission finds that the loss of ESHA resulting from the removal, conversion, or modification of natural habitat for new development including the building site area, and fuel modification can be mitigated in order to ensure that ESHA impacts are minimized to the extent feasible.